Serious about reducing employee turnover? Approach it as a leadership issue, not just an HR issue

 Rather than just thinking about how they personally can support each employee, exceptional leaders focus on ways to build teamwork so that colleagues help and encourage one another.

-Synergistic teamwork that produces better, more sustainable results than collective individual effort can be nurtured in a number of straightforward ways:
+Synergistic teamwork that produces better, more sustainable results than individual effort can be nurtured in a number of straightforward ways:

 - Regular, inclusive team meetings that encourage dialogue and meaningful discussion across the team